VIDA-NYU/auctus_search/README.md

 ---

 ## 🌁 API

+> [!IMPORTANT]
+> The following project is fully python-typed safe and uses the great [@beartype](https://github.com/beartype/beartype)!
+It should reduce side effects and better library usability on the user end side.

 The `Auctus Search` API is split into two main parts: the `AuctusSearch` class for searching, profiling, and loading datasets, and the `AuctusDatasetCollection` class for filtering and displaying results.
 Here's the rundown: